 Step 1.
 Launch Rank Tracker tool and open or create a project.

 Step 2.
 Go to Competitor Research > Topic Competitors, enter your seed keywords, and select the search method.
 Search by domain when you are interested in a site at large or by exact URL if you want to find individual pages:

 Step 3.
 Once Rank Tracker pulls a list of prospects, you will be able to sort it using any of the parameters you believe are most important, like website or page authority, organic traffic, or keyword intersection:

-For general purpose link-building, the best way to find outreach prospects is to spy on your competitors.
-Find those websites that link to two or more of your competitors and you’ve got yourself a list of prime backlink prospects.
+For a general-purpose link-building strategy, the best way to find outreach prospects is to spy on your competitors.
+Detect those websites that link to two or more of your competitors and you’ve got yourself a list of prime backlink prospects.
 The fact that the websites link to your competitors means they must operate in your niche.
 The fact that the websites link to several of your competitors at once means they don’t have an exclusive relationship with either of them.

 Step 1.
 Launch SEO Spyglass, go to Domain Comparison > Link Intersection, and add two or more of your top competitors.
 Once the tool is done analyzing your competitors, you will get a table of overlapping backlinks:

 Step 2.
 In the dropdown above the table, switch to Prospective domains — the table will show those websites that link to your competitors but not to you.
 Use further filtering options to eliminate low authority websites and websites that don’t host any dofollow links.